Srax/FullStackJavascript-Flow2-Handin/README.md

 To ensure that we can run "many" node-applications on a single droplet at the same port, we can use NGINX as a proxy or use some sort of load-balancer.

 ### Explain the difference between “Debug outputs” and application logging.
 What’s wrong with console.log(..) statements in our backend-code.
+Acording to [HackerNoon](https://hackernoon.com/please-stop-using-console-log-its-broken-b5d7d396cf15) one of the major problems with using `console.log` givesa way too much information, which can be used to hack our system. `console.log` also 'blocking call' which means it can impact the performance of our application by 'blocking' our other processes for a short period of time when it's called.